The King is Ed

 It's Saturday night, you're all invited to the party.

-Which sounds like meathead, knuckle-dragging stuff until you realise this:
+It’s Saturday night, you’re all invited to the party sounds like meathead, knuckle-dragging stuff until you realise this:

 Parties are all human life, sped up and condensed.
 They're about who's in and who's out.
 They're simultaneously classy and sophisticated and down and dirty.
 They're about heat, buzz, colour, power, money, fun, laughter, showing off and letting go, being seen and being heard, dancing on the tables and crying in the kitchen, sex, drugs, rock n' roll ... even when it's a garden party at Buck Palace ... and for all the glitz and glamour, sometime after midnight someone's going to throw a punch and it's going to get nasty.